 9) One side slips out of the slider when closing

-Cause: Slider bent open at the side (usually metal).
+Cause: Slider bent sideways (usually metal).

-- Push the slider down.
+- Slide the slider down.

 - Pull it out again.

-- Test again and again until it runs smoothly.
+- Keep testing until it runs smoothly.

-Usually a total loss if:
+Usually total loss if:

 - Teeth missing in the middle (slider can no longer grip)

-- Strap torn or severely torn
+- Tape torn or heavily ripped

 - Waterproof zipper (sealing layer) is damaged

-- Professional replacement (tailoring/repair service)
+- professional replacement (tailor/repair service)

 Emergency on the go: 5 quick "zipper rescue" tricks

-- Paper clip/key ring as a handle replacement
+- Paperclip/keyring as a handle replacement

-- Thread lock as a stopper replacement
+- Bar tack as stopper replacement

 - Pliers for minimal readjustment of the slider

-- Never pull "by force": first look for the cause (fabric, dirt, bent area).
+- Never pull “by force”: first find the cause (fabric, dirt, bent spot).

-What helps if the zipper is stuck?
+What helps if the zipper sticks?

 Can missing teeth be replaced?